FriendsOfEpub/eBookPerfChecklist/README.md

 eBookPerf checklist, a Blitz optimization tool to help you achieve great performance in eBooks

-Copyright (C) 2016 Jiminy Panoz
+Copyright (C) 2016–present Jiminy Panoz

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-### What GPL3 actually implies
+### What LGPL3 actually implies

-You can fork this repo and make your own checklist/web app, say for Quality Assurance, InDesign’s export cleaning, metadata, etc., but it should then be released with a GPL3 license.
+You can fork this repo and make your own checklist/web app, say for Quality Assurance, InDesign’s export cleaning, metadata, etc. You can use it in commercial projets but your modifications to this specific part (consider this a library) should then be released with a LGPL3 license.
 Attribution is needed in any case.

-### Why GPL3 OMG it’s not MIT like the Blitz Framework!
+### Why LGPL3 OMG it’s not MIT like the Blitz Framework!

 The eBook dev ecosystem is a nightmare, we need eBook tools.
 And fast!

 Very few people actually release those tools.
-Now it’s just a checklist so why would you want to keep it closed source, huh?
+Now it’s just a checklist so why would you want to keep this closed source, huh?